 Here are some of the best scraps to get growing.
 You’ll probably get better results if you start with high-quality organic produce since some non-organic produce is actually treated to prevent sprouting.
 Also, keep in mind the climate you live in will determine if and when plants started from scraps can be transferred to an outdoor garden.

-- Garlic: A garlic bulb is made up of individual garlic cloves.
+4. Garlic: A garlic bulb is made up of individual garlic cloves.
 Hold one clove back from that pesto you’re making and plant it in your garden in the fall; root side down of course, and the tapered end of the clove pointing up.
 The next spring or summer you can harvest a full bulb of garlic.
 It’s ready when the tops begin to turn yellow and fall over.
 You can also plant garlic cloves in pots indoors near a sunny window and have a constant supply of fresh garlic bulbs.
-Learn more about planting garlic here!

 Have you tried to grow any other fruits and veggies from kitchen scraps?
 Please share your tips and experience in the comments below!